Phoenixravier/aliceravier.github.io/index.md

     "Unauthorised" at "false"
 `

-- Protocols must contain a unique "init" state which will be the state given to an instance when it is initialised. \newline
+- Protocols must contain a unique "init" state which will be the state given to an instance when it is initialised.

 - Protocols must contain a unique "end" state which indicates protocol completion, that is, at the end of a program, the object should be in the "end" state.
 All states must have a path of transitions between themselves and the "end" state.